 Headache on the Hill

 Headache on the Hill is an annual advocacy event in Washington DC organized by the Alliance for Headache Disorders Advocacy (AHDA).
 AHDA unites health professionals, migraine & cluster headache advocates and patients to present requests of Congress.
 These asks are focused on improving awareness about the impact of headache disorders and the need for research funding.

 The 50-State Network (Global Healthy Living Foundation)

 Headache & Migraine Disease Working Group

-The Alliance for Patient Access, a national network of healthcare providers working to ensure that patients have access to approved therapies and appropriate care, recently launched the Headache & Migraine Disease Working Group.
-This new working group brings together a unique network of clinicians interested in public policy as it relates to access to therapies used to treat headache and migraine disease.
-It works to ensure that clinician and patient voices are heard by policymakers by explaining how access barriers impact patient care.
-Working group members may be asked to provide comments or testimony on legislative or policy matters at both the state and federal levels, collaborate on drafting white papers, infographics and other educational materials, or engage with the media.
+The Alliance for Patient Access launched the Headache & Migraine Disease Working Group.
+This group brings together a network of clinicians interested in public policy as it relates to access to therapies used to treat headache and migraine disease.
+It ensures that clinician and patient voices are heard by policymakers by explaining how access barriers impact patient care.
+Working group members provide comments or testimony on legislative or policy matters at both the state and federal levels, collaborate on drafting white papers, infographics and other educational materials, or engage with the media.

-If you are a healthcare provider and would like to learn more or become a member of AfPA’s Headache & Migraine Working Group, please contact Josie Peterson at email@example.com.
+If you are a healthcare provider and would like to learn more or become a member of AfPA’s Headache & Migraine Working Group, contact Josie Peterson at email@example.com.